-The Issuer will make a deposit to the Reserve Fund on the date of issuance in the amount of \$1,999,197, which is approximately 0.25% of the initial Pool Balance.
-The Reserve Fund is to be maintained at a minimum amount equal to the greater of 0.25% of the Pool Balance as of the last day of the related collection period, or 0.15% of the initial Pool Balance, or such lesser amount as may be agreed to by the rating agencies as evidenced by a rating confirmation (as defined under "GLOSSARY OF TERMS").
-On each quarterly distribution date or monthly payment date, to the extent that money in the Collection Fund is not sufficient to pay amounts owed to the U.S. Department of Education, to the guaranty agencies or under any applicable joint sharing agreement, administration fees, servicing fees, trustee fees and the interest then due on the notes, an amount equal to the deficiency will be transferred from the Reserve Fund to the Collection Fund, if such deficiency has not been paid from the Capitalized Interest Fund or the Acquisition Fund.
+The Issuer will make a deposit to the Reserve Fund on the date of issuance in the amount of approximately \$1,479,570, which is approximately 0.25% of the aggregate principal balance of the FFELP loans (including accrued interest that is expected to be capitalized) expected to be acquired by the Issuer by the expiration of the Acquisition Period.
+Reserve Fund is to be maintained at an amount equal to the greater of (a) 0.25% of the Pool Balance as of the last day of the related collection period, and (b) 0.15% of the Initial Pool Balance.
+On each quarterly distribution date or monthly payment date, to the extent that money in the Collection Fund is not sufficient to pay amounts owed to the Department of Education and to the guaranty agencies, to pay amounts payable under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, or to pay senior administration fees, servicing fees, trustee fees and the interest then due on the notes, an amount equal to the deficiency will be transferred from the Reserve Fund to the Collection Fund, if such deficiency has not been paid from the Capitalized Interest Fund or the Acquisition Fund.
 To the extent the amount in the Reserve Fund falls below the specified Reserve Fund balance, the Reserve Fund will be replenished on each quarterly distribution date from funds available in the Collection Fund as described under the caption "-Flow of Funds" below and under "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-The Collection Fund: Flow of Funds."
-Funds on deposit in the Reserve Fund in excess of the specified Reserve Fund balance will be transferred to the Collection Fund and will be applied as described under the caption "-Flow of Funds" below and under "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-The Collection Fund; Flow of Funds."
-Other than such excess amounts, principal payments due on the notes will be made from the Reserve Fund only (a) on the final maturity date for the notes or (b) on any quarterly distribution date when the market value of securities and cash in the Reserve Fund is sufficient to pay the remaining principal amount of and interest accrued on the notes.
+Funds on deposit in the Reserve Fund in excess of the specified Reserve Fund balance will be transferred to the Collection Fund and will be applied as described under the caption "-Flow of Funds" below and under "SECURITY AND OF PAYMENT SOURCES FOR NOTES-The Collection Fund: Flow of Funds."
+Other than such excess amounts, principal payments due on the notes will be made from the Reserve Fund only (a) on the final maturity date for the notes or (b) on any quarterly distribution date (after giving effect to all payments of principal made from the Collection Fund on such quarterly distribution date) when the market value of securities and cash in the Reserve Fund is sufficient to pay the remaining principal amount of and interest accrued on the notes.